Continuing Disability Reviews

 How to Pass a Continuing Disability Review

 Most of the time, passing a CDR is a lot easier than getting disability benefits in the first place.
 If your condition hasn't improved enough for you to be able to return to work, Social Security will complete the review and your benefits won't be affected.
-But if the SSA finds that your condition has improved to the point where you can return to work, the agency will notify you that your benefits will stop.
-If that happens, you can choose to appeal the decision.
-You can choose to continue receiving benefits while your appeal is being considered.
+But if Social Security concludes that your condition has improved to the point where you can return to work, the agency will notify you that your benefits will stop.

-The best way to make sure your CDR goes smoothly is to get regular medical treatment and to keep the SSA in the loop regarding your medical records.
+The best way to make sure your CDR goes smoothly is to get regular medical attention and to keep Social Security in the loop regarding your medical records.
 The agency will want to see that you're still going to the doctor, following your doctors' recommendations, and trying any new treatments that could help you improve enough to return to work.
-Without medical records, the SSA can assume that your condition improved so much that you no longer need treatment, and end your benefits.
-(For more information, see our article on the medical improvement review standard.)
+Without medical records, the agency can assume that your condition improved so much that you no longer need treatment—and end your benefits.

-If Social Security Finds You Are No Longer Disabled
+What Happens If Social Security Finds I'm No Longer Disabled?

 Boost Your Chance of Being Approved